Charan: Arbitrators and diplomats

 Charans fulfilled the crucial role of diplomats, guarantors, and arbitrators in political negotiations and financial transactions.
 No treaties between kings after a war or contracts between patrons and clients were considered valid without a Chāran acting as a guarantor.
 Since the Charans were deemed sacrosanct and causing them harm was considered a sin, they were chosen as sureties whenever a legal guarantee was required.
 Therefore, important pacts, engagements, transfers, recovery of debts, transactions, and even the signing of treaties were always presided by a Charan.
 Records indicate, they also served as sureties for the collection of land revenue from the sixteenth century down to 1816.

 In the cases when these contracts were not honoured or when the Charans themselves were subjected to an injustice, they would wound, even immolate, or mutilate themselves, thus casting curse of the death of a Charan on the offender.
 The mark of the dagger, signifying the threat of self-sacrifice, served as their signature.

-Morever, they were the traditional arbitrators of conflicts between the various Rajput clans or branches.
+Moreover, they were the traditional arbitrators of conflicts between the various Rajput clans or branches.
 Rajput clans would send their families and children to the homes of Charans for safeguarding during times of violence.
 The role of messengers and mediators was taken over by Charans in negotiations between hostile or warring groups.
 They acted as emissaries in times of war.
 Even the British called upon the Charans to mediate the Saurashtra peace agreements of the early nineteenth century.

 The British colonial intervention in the administration of the princely states, in time, brought decline in these functions of the Charans.
 However, well into the colonial period, Charans continued to perform this long-standing functions of theirs, to serve as witnesses or guarantors in commercial transactions and financial contracts.
 Prior to the Charans revolting during the Indian Rebellion of 1857, they were part of the `loyal’ Central Gujrat British network, acting as mediators between princes and the people, or princes and the British.